Andereoo/TkinterWeb/docs/source/usage.rst

 **Bindings**

-Like any other Tkinter widget, mouse and keyboard events can be bound to the :class:`HtmlFrame` widget.
+Like any other Tkinter widget, mouse and keyboard events can be bound to the :class:`~tkinterweb.HtmlFrame` widget.

 The following is an example of the usage of bingings to show a menu: